News & Events

 - Div.
 37 Is Now an Affiliate of NPSC

 The Div.
-37 board recently voted to become an affiliate of the National Prevention Science Coalition (NPSC).
+37 board recently voted to become an affiliate of the National Prevention Science Coalition.
 NPSC promotes "the application of validated, science-based findings to wide-scale, effective implementation of prevention practices and policies" across various areas of concern.
 The coalition is composed of scientists and professionals across various disciplines, policy makers, community stakeholders, and funders.
 NPSC works, in a bipartisan manner, with Congress and various federal agencies to incorporate prevention science into their work.

 - Statement Regarding Hitting Children